timniederhausen/gn/docs/reference.md

         skip writing output if the output file has not changed.

         Normally, Ninja will assume that when a tool runs the output be new and downstream dependents must be rebuild.
-When this is set to trye, Ninja can skip rebuilding downstream dependents for input changes that don't actually affect the output.
+When this is set to true, Ninja can skip rebuilding downstream dependents for input changes that don't actually affect the output.